 Clarity Matters

-Now, let’s be clear, this isn’t about restricting what people read, but giving them the power to choose.
+Now, let’s be clear: this isn’t about restricting what people read, but giving them the power to choose.
 I’m not against gritty stories.
 I love emotionally raw, powerful fiction, and these truths deserve a place on our shelves if we want them there.
-The problem isn’t the stories being told—it’s that readers have no way to know what they are stepping into until they are already knee-deep.
+The problem isn’t the stories being told—it’s that readers have no way to know what they’re stepping into until they’re already knee-deep.

 Let me be clear: labeling is not censorship.
 Instead, it’s about giving readers the information they need to make informed choices.
 Streaming services display icons for language, violence, nudity, or substance use to inform viewers, not restrict them.
 Similarly, books deserve that same transparency.
 Content labels build trust between writers and readers without limiting creativity.